Day 2Bessyboot Mon 3 Aug

 We have tried to make this as family friendly as possible for competitors within the constraints of accessing a high fell and parking availability.
 The Near Start is on the route to the other starts and the courses will also finish here.
 Parents/shadowers of White & Yellow course competitors can proceed on to the main starts from here.

-The route to the High and Low starts follows a rough path for 1km up to the fell wall, where the routes diverge.
-The route to the High start then climbs steeply up the fellside passing close to the Finish, where clothing/food/water may be left.
-The route to the Low start drops from the fell wall to cross a stream and along a track to the start.
+The route to the High and Low starts begins from the Near start.
+Initially climbs up marshy rough open ground to join a rough path up to the fell wall, where there will be a clothing dump and the routes diverge.
+The route to the High start then climbs steeply up the fellside passing close to the Finish.
+The route to the Low start climbs gently from the fell wall to cross a stream to the start.

-The Finish is the same for all courses except white.
+The Finish is the same for all courses except white & yellow courses from the Near start.
 The walk back down to Assembly is along the same path as you came up to the starts.

 Courses and Terrain